Father Christmas Is Back: Plot

 On the 24th the family goes to a fundraising event for the church.
-Vicky is selling Joanne's clothes at one of the stalls for very low prices, and offers Felix's car as a prize.
-The couple have to get their things back by participating in the event, in her case buying her clothes and he has to continue spinning the wheel until he wins the car back.
+Vicky is selling Joanna's clothes at one of the stalls for very low prices and offers Felix's car as a prize, so Joanna and Felix must get their things back by participating in the event: she must buy her clothes back and he must continue spinning the wheel until he wins back his car.

-At lunch, when John won't let James speak, they go outside to have it out.
-James instead proposes to Jackie.
-He later apologizes to his girls for having left 27 years ago, but explains he paid for everything unbeknownst to them, and their mother always kept him updated.
+At lunch, when John won't let James speak, they go outside to have it out; instead, James proposes to Jackie.
+Later he apologizes to his daughters for having left 27 years before, but explains that unbeknownst to them he paid for everything and their mother always kept him updated.
 They invite him to join him at the pub.

-The group return after a long afternoon of drinking to Jackie's New York style surprise, a huge light display which inevitably blows out the old electrical circuits of the stately manor.
-Peter distributes blankets in the dark, while Joanna secretly sneaks in and out of Caroline's bathroom.
+After a long afternoon of drinking, the group returns to Jackie's New-York-style surprise: a huge light display that inevitably blows out the old electrical circuits of the stately manor.
+While Peter distributes blankets in the dark, Joanna secretly sneaks in and out of Caroline's bathroom.

 Peter finds a positive pregnancy test in their bathroom on Christmas Day.
-Assuming it is his wife's, he stomps off, with the intention of leaving her.
-Caroline confronts everyone, and Joanna confesses the pregnancy test is hers.
-Then their mother reveals the long-buried secret that tore their family apart, so many years ago.
-James left them when she admitted she got pregnant by John, meaning that Vicky is John's biological daughter.
+Assuming it is his wife's, he stomps off with the intention of leaving her.
+Caroline confronts everyone, and Joanna confesses that the pregnancy test is hers.
+Then Elizabeth reveals the long-buried secret that tore their family apart so many years ago: James left them when she admitted she got pregnant by John, meaning that Vicky is John's biological daughter.

 The family rushes into town for the kids' nativity play while James finds Peter.
-As the food Caroline had prepared is ruined, the Christmas family spends the day in the nursing home, serving their meals.
+As the food Caroline had prepared is ruined, the family spends the day in the nursing home, serving up their meals.